-The aggregate fees, including expenses, of Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates for fiscal years ended December 31, 2006 and 2005 are as follows:
+The aggregate fees, including expenses, of Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates for fiscal years ended December 31, 2007 and 2006 are as follows:

-2006 2005
+2007 2006

-Audit fees(1) \$1,826,866 \$ 1,768,506
+Audit fees(1) \$ 2,057,463 \$ 1,826,866

-Audit-related fees(2) 95,884 143,378
+Audit-related fees(2) 90,436 91,372

-Total audit and audit-related fees 1,918,238 1,911,884
+Total audit and audit-related fees 2,147,899 1,918,238

-Tax fees(3) 0 89,720
+Tax fees(3) 50,525 0

-Total fees(4) \$1,918,238 \$ 2,001,604
+Total fees(4) \$ 2,198,424 \$ 1,918,238

+(1) Audit fees for 2007 include \$1,866,568 relating to the audit of our annual consolidated financial statements, the audit of our subsidiary's annual financial statements, reviews of quarterly financial statements, and the audit of our internal control over financial reporting; \$181,639 relating to consultation regarding our equity offerings; \$6,189 relating to services provided in connection with certain securities filings; and \$3,067 relating to audit training.

-- (1) Audit fees for 2006 include \$916,056 relating to the audit of the Company's annual consolidated financial statements and reviews of quarterly financial statements, \$886,480 relating to the audit of the Company's internal control over financial reporting, \$23,130 relating to interpretation of rules and standards, and \$1,200 relating to consultation regarding proposed financing transactions.
-The 2005 fees include \$776,260 relating to the audit of the Company's annual consolidated financial statements and reviews of quarterly financial statements, \$888,085 relating to the audit of the Company's internal control over financial reporting and \$104,161 relating to the issuance of comfort letters to underwriters and reviews of registration statements filed by the Company. - (2) Audit-related fees for 2006 relate to audits conducted of Company sponsored benefit plans, an annual review of transfer agent functions performed by our Shareholder Services Department, consultations on certain accounting matters not arising as a part of the annual audit or quarterly reviews and other various matters.
-The 2005 fees relate to audits conducted of Company sponsored benefit plans, an annual review of procedures related to our accounts receivables sales program, an annual review of transfer agent functions performed by our Shareholder Services Department, consultations on certain accounting matters not arising as a part of the annual audit or quarterly reviews and other various matters. - (3) Tax fees for 2005 relate to permitted tax services relating to a research and development study for an IRS audit and rate case tax issues. - (4) For 2005 and 2006, each of the permitted non-audit services were pre-approved by the Audit Committee or the Audit Committee's chairman pursuant to authority delegated by the Audit Committee, other than de minimus non-audit services for which the pre-approval requirements are waived in accordance with the rules and regulations of the SEC.
+The 2006 fees include \$1,802,536 relating to the audit of our annual consolidated financial statements, the audit of our subsidiary's annual financial statements, reviews of quarterly financial statements, and the audit of our internal control over financial reporting; \$23,130 relating to interpretation of rules and standards; and \$1,200 relating to consultation regarding proposed financing transactions.

+- (2) Audit-related fees for 2007 include \$85,500 related to audits conducted of Company sponsored benefit plans and \$4,936 related to procedures performed in connection with a filing made to a state regulatory agency.
+The 2006 audit-related fees include \$74,300 related to audits conducted of Company sponsored benefit plans, \$11,934 related to an annual review of transfer agent functions performed by our Shareholder Services Department, and \$5,138 related to consultations on certain accounting matters not arising as a part of the annual audit or quarterly reviews and other various matters. - (3) Tax fees for 2007 relate to permitted tax services pertaining to the implementation of certain IRS regulations. - (4) For 2007 and 2006, each of the permitted non-audit services were pre-approved by the Audit Committee or the Audit Committee's chairman pursuant to authority delegated by the Audit

+Committee, other than de minimus non-audit services for which the pre-approval requirements are waived in accordance with the rules and regulations of the SEC.